ASvyatkovskiy/BigDataCourse/README.md

 ### Download and install Anaconda

-Please go to the following website: https://www.continuum.io/downloads download and install Anaconda version for Python 2.7 for your operating system.
+Please go to the following website: https://www.continuum.io/downloads download and install *the latest* Anaconda version for Python 2.7 for your operating system.

+Note: we are going to need Anaconda 4.1.x or later

 After that, type:

 ```bash
 conda --help